dnsimple/dnsimple-support/content/articles/dns-hosting.md

 DNSimple provides robust DNS hosting using a [global Anycast network](/articles/anycast).

 ## Using DNSimple as a DNS hosting provider

 If you want to use DNSimple to manage the DNS of an existing domain, you have two options:

-1.  **Keep the domain registration at your current registrar and transfer the DNS management to us.**
+1.  **Keep the domain registration at your current registrar, and transfer the DNS management to us.**

     To use DNSimple to host your DNS for a domain, follow these instructions to [point your domain to our name servers](/articles/delegating-dnsimple-hosted).